-Trenton, NJ 08625-0420

-- i.
-The Tier A Municipality shall: - i.
-Enforce, through the stormwater control ordinance(s) or a separate ordinance, compliance with the standards set forth in Attachment C (Design Standards for Storm Drain Inlets) of this permit to control passage of solid and floatable materials through storm drain inlets not installed by the Tier A Municipality; and - ii.
+- ii.
+The municipality submits, within 30 days after the grant of a variance or exemption, a written report to the county review agency and the Department describing the variance or exemption and the required mitigation.
+Submit the written report to the Department at: NJDEP-DWQ-BNPC Mail Code 401-02B PO Box 420 Trenton, NJ 08625-0420 - i.
+The Tier B Municipality shall: - i.
+Enforce, through the stormwater control ordinance(s) or a separate ordinance, compliance with the standards set forth in Attachment C (Design Standards for Storm Drain Inlets) of this permit to control passage of solid and floatable materials through storm drain inlets not installed by the Tier B Municipality; and - ii.
 Comply with the standards set forth in Attachment C (Design Standards for Storm Drain Inlets) of this permit to control passage of solid and floatable materials through storm drain inlets installed by the municipality. - j.
-The Tier A Municipality shall ensure adequate long-term cleaning, operation and maintenance of stormwater management measures: - Pursuant to Part IV.C.1.a (Stormwater Facilities Maintenance), owned or operated by the Tier A Municipality; and

-- Pursuant to Part IV.C.1.b (Stormwater Facilities Maintenance), not owned or operated by the Tier A Municipality. - k.
-For each structural and non-structural stormwater measure (e.g. stormwater management basin, subsurface infiltration/detention system, manufactured treatment device, green infrastructure), the Tier A Municipality shall: - Complete a Major Development Stormwater Summary (as posted on the Department's website at www.nj.gov/dep/dwq/tier\a\forms.htm; courtesy copy provided as Attachment D of this permit) when an application is made to the Tier A Municipality after EDPA; - Update the Major Development Stormwater Summary while stormwater measures are being installed: - iii.
-Finalize the Major Development Stormwater Summary once certificate of occupancy is issued; - iv.
+The Tier B Municipality shall ensure, as set forth in Attachment E (Stormwater Facilities Maintenance), adequate long-term cleaning, operation and maintenance of stormwater management measures: - i.
+Owned or operated by the Tier B Municipality; and - ii.
+Not owned or operated by the Tier B Municipality and not subject to the conditions of another NJPDES stormwater permit. - k.
+For each structural and non-structural stormwater measure (e.g. stormwater management basin, manufactured treatment device, green infrastructure), the Tier B Municipality shall: - i.
+Complete a Major Development Stormwater Summary (as posted on the Department's website at www.nj.gov/dep/dwq/tier_b_guidance_other.htm; courtesy copy provided as Attachment D of this permit) when an application is made to the Tier B Municipality after EDPA; - ii.
+Update the Major Development Stormwater Summary while stormwater measures are being installed; - iii.
+Finalize the Major Development Stormwater Summary once certificate of occupancy is issued; and - iv.
 Maintain a completed Major Development Stormwater Summary and make it available to the Department upon request. - 1.
 The Stormwater Management rules (N.J.A.C.
 7:8) and the Residential Site Improvement Standards for stormwater management (N.J.A.C.
-5:21-7), independently and as implemented in this permit, apply to all areas of the Tier A Municipality. - m.
-Existing Permittee: An existing permittee shall meet the minimum standards of this permit, and the measurable goals (including any recordkeeping) and implementation schedules for Post Construction Stormwater Management in New Development and Redevelopment specified in Attachment A for Existing Permittees (Measurable Goals and Implementation Schedule). - n.
-New Permittee: A new permittee shall meet the minimum standards of this permit, and the measurable goals (including any recordkeeping) and implementation schedules for Post Construction Stormwater Management in New Development and Redevelopment specified in Attachment A-1 for New Permittees (Measurable Goals and Implementation Schedule).
+5:21-7), independently and as implemented in this permit, apply to all areas of the Tier B Municipality. - m.
+The Tier B Municipality shall meet the minimum standards of this permit, and the measurable goals (including any recordkeeping) and implementation schedules for Post Construction Stormwater Management in New Development and Redevelopment specified in Attachment A (Measurable Goals and Implementation Schedule).